Cheong Chun Yin

-Cheong Chun Yin (张俊炎 Zhāng Jùnyán; born 7 September 1983) is a Malaysian former death row convict who is currently serving a life sentence in Singapore for drug trafficking.
-Cheong and a female accomplice were both convicted of trafficking of 2,726g of heroin into Singapore from Myanmar in 2008, and sentenced to death by hanging in 2010.
+Cheong Chun Yin (张俊炎 (Zhāng Jùnyán); born 7 September 1983) is a Malaysian former death row convict who is currently serving a life sentence in Singapore for drug trafficking.
+He and a female accomplice were both convicted of trafficking of 2,726g of heroin into Singapore from Myanmar in 2008, and sentenced to death by hanging in 2010.
 Cheong submitted multiple unsuccessful appeals against his sentence; his case, similar to Yong Vui Kong's, received much attention in the media, at a time when activists argued for Singapore to abolish the death penalty.

 When changes to the law allowed the courts in 2013 to give out life sentences to drug convicts who were only acting as drug mules or suffering from mental illnesses, Cheong applied for re-sentencing.
-As he was not certified as a drug courier, Cheong initially became ineligible for re-sentencing and tried to fight for certification as a courier, until finally, due to new information received, Cheong's case was reviewed and he was finally acknowledged and certified as a courier, which allowed Cheong's death sentence to be commuted to life imprisonment with 15 strokes of the cane in April 2015.
-Similarly, Cheong's accomplice, who suffered from depression at the time of the offence, was also re-sentenced to life in prison after her death sentence was set aside by the courts.
+Being not certified as a courier, he was initially ineligible for re-sentencing and tried to fight for said certification.
+After new information was discovered, he was certified as a courier, with his death sentence being commuted to life imprisonment with 15 strokes of the cane in April 2015.
+Similarly, his accomplice, who suffered from depression at the time of the offence, was also re-sentenced to life imprisonment.